The Virtual Autopsy Table from NorrköpingsVisualiseringscenter on Vimeo.

 My next post will be an examination of tactics.
 Many of the considerations of offline communications transfer directly to online.
 We’ll look at similarities and the new dynamics of high-speed 24/7 access to the world of information creates for marketers.

-seminar.
+In the meantime, get thee to a seminar.
 It's integral to the Listen.
 Learn.
 Adapt. strategy of survival.
 The online community offers lots of them and we should all be at all of them.
 But get to one of them anyway.

 Friday, February 13, 2009